dilyantraykov/dilyantraykov.github.io/index.md

 Hello and welcome to my website!
 My name is **Dilyan Traykov** and I'm a young and ambitious software developer, amateur graphic designer, and professional party animal.

-I currently work as a techical support engineer at [Progress](https://www.progress.com/) and deal with clients who build applications under the **WPF and Silverlight** frameworks.
+I currently work as a technical support engineer at [Progress](https://www.progress.com/) and deal with clients who build applications under the **WPF and Silverlight** frameworks.
 You can observe a small portion of my interaction with other programmers in the [support forums](https://www.telerik.com/forums/wpf).
 I also write articles for our [online documentation](https://docs.telerik.com/devtools/wpf/introduction) and maintain our [GitHub repository](https://github.com/telerik/xaml-docs).

 In my spare time, however, I enjoy participating in coding challenges in websites such as [CodinGame](https://www.codingame.com/profile/aeba2564473c943a5c7e7799b2122b940304311), [CodeFights](https://codefights.com/profile/dTraykov) and [HackerRank](https://www.hackerrank.com/dtraykov94).